 What's Being Proposed

-Florida’s public lands are once again at risk of a heist, and we need YOUR help!
-The Acquisition and Restoration Council (ARC) is considering a request by a private-landowner applicant, listed as The Upland LLC, to swap 600 acres of public land in the Guana River Wildlife Management Area for several parcels of unsimilar habitat throughout the state.
+The Acquisition and Restoration Council (ARC) is considering a request by a private-landowner applicant, listed as The Upland LLC, to swap 600 acres of public land in the Guana River Wildlife Management Area for several parcels of unsimilar habitat throughout the state (view request).
 The applicant claims that this will provide a ‘net conservation benefit’.
 We disagree.
 The coastal parcel they propose to swap serves as recreational space for Floridians to enjoy and contains rapidly disappearing coastal hammock habitats, marshes that provide habitat and resilience, and flatwoods for our gopher tortoises.
 This swap would create irreversible habitat destruction at the expense of Floridians and to benefit a private developer.

 This area is part of the Guana Tolomato Matanzas National Estuarine Research Reserve and has been protected since its public purchase in 1984.
 Acquired under the landmark Conservation and Recreation Lands (CARL) program, this parcel was funded by Florida taxpayers and intended to be protected forever.
 Yet without meaningful public notice, this land exchange was quietly added to the May 21, 2025 Acquisition and Restoration Council (ARC) agenda, bypassing public trust and limiting the opportunity for Floridians to weigh in.